 - i.
+Projects disturbing less than: - a) one acre for single family and duplex residential property and recreational facilities; and - b) one-half acre for commercial, industrial, institutional, multifamily residential, or local government land uses with the following exception: projects below one half acre that would replace or expand existing structures on a parcel, resulting in a cumulative builtupon area for the parcel exceeding twenty-four percent, shall be subject to the provisions of this article. - ii.
+Development of an individual single-family or duplex residential lot that: - a) Is not part of a larger common plan of development or sale where multiple separate and distinct development activities may be taking place at different times on different schedules but governed by a single development plan regardless of ownership of the parcels.

-Single-family detached, duplex, and manufactured home dwellings and recreational development and redevelopment that cumulatively disturbs less than one (1) acre and are not part of a larger common plan of development or sale are exempt from the provisions of this article, unless deemed otherwise by the Stormwater Administrator. - ii.
-Development and redevelopment that disturbs less than the above threshold, is not exempt if such activities are part of a larger common plan of development or sale and the larger common plan exceeds the relevant threshold, even though multiple, separate, or distinct activities take place at different times on different schedules. - iii.
-Development or redevelopment that is exempt from permit requirements of Section 404 of the federal Clean Water Act as specified in 40 CFR 232 (primarily, ongoing farming and forestry activities) is exempt from the provisions of this article. - iv.
+- b) Does not result in greater than five percent built upon area on the lot; - Development or redevelopment that is exempt from permit requirements of Section 404 of the federal Clean Water Act as specified in 40 CFR 232 (primarily, ongoing farming and forestry activities) is exempt from the provisions of this article. - iv.
 Per the requirements of 15A NCAC 02B .0265, NCAC 02B .0711, NCAC 02B .0731 and the Town's Phase II Permit NCS000460, new development undertaken by a local government solely as a public road project shall be deemed compliant with the purposes of this article if it meets the riparian buffer protection requirements of The Neuse River Buffer Rules and nutrient loading targets of the Neuse Nutrient Management Strategy.
-For these public road projects, the following shall be done to the maximum extent practicable (MEP):

-- a) Meet the Neuse Nitrogen Target Rates of 3.6 lb/acre/year by providing onsite SCM or permanent offsite nutrient credits. - b) Minimize BUA; - c) Divert runoff away from surface waters; and - d) Implement BMPs and SCMs. - 5.
+For these public road projects, the following shall be done to the maximum extent practicable (MEP): - a) Meet the Neuse Nitrogen Target Rates of 3.6 lb/acre/year by providing onsite SCM or permanent offsite nutrient credits. - b) Minimize BUA; - c) Divert runoff away from surface waters; and - d) Implement BMPs and SCMs. - 5.
 No Development or Redevelopment until Compliance and Permit.
 No development or redevelopment shall occur except in compliance with the provisions of this article or unless exempted.
-No development or redevelopment for which a permit is required pursuant to this article shall occur except in compliance with the provisions, conditions, and limitations of the permit.
+No development or redevelopment for which a permit is required pursuant to this article shall occur except in compliance with the provisions, conditions, and limitations of the permit. - 6.
+Map. - a.

-6. Map.

-- a.
 The provisions of this article shall apply within the areas designated on the map titled "Stormwater Map of Knightdale, North Carolina" ("the Stormwater Map"), which is adopted simultaneously herewith.
 The Stormwater Map and all explanatory matter contained thereon accompanies and is hereby made a part of this Ordinance. - b.
 The Stormwater Map shall be kept on file by the Stormwater Administrator and shall be dated to take into account changes in the land area covered by this Ordinance and the geographic location of all engineered stormwater controls permitted under this article.
 In the event of a dispute, the applicability of this article to a particular area of land or BMP/SCM shall be determined by reference to the North Carolina Statutes, the North Carolina Administrative Code, and local zoning and jurisdictional boundary ordinances. - 7.
 Erosion and Sediment Control.
-Follow Town of Knightdale Erosion and Sedimentation Control Ordinance.

-8. Design Manual.

-a.
-Reference to Manual.
+Follow Town of Knightdale Erosion and Sedimentation Control Ordinance. - 8.
+Design Manual. - a.
+Reference to Manual. - i.
+The Stormwater Administrator shall use the policy, criteria, and information, including technical specifications and standards in the North Carolina Department of Environment Natural Resources' (NCDENR) most recent Stormwater Design Manual (hereinafter referred to simply as the Manual) as the basis for decisions about stormwater permits and about the design, implementation, and performance of structural and non-structural stormwater SCMs.
+The latest Manual information can be found here: NC DEQ: Stormwater Design Manual.